Deal with Climate Change

 In August 2022, Kitakami Delica Co., Ltd. provided space for a solar power generation system, which will be installed and managed by Looop Inc. under the "on-site PPA model," generating 5.3% of the plant's total electricity consumption, which is expected to reduce annual CO2 emissions by approximately 85 tons per year.

-In addition, solar panels are scheduled to be installed at three sites in Japan around February 2023, and we will continue to actively switch to renewable energy sources for power consumption at the Group's offices and production sites.
+We will continue to actively switch to renewable energy sources for power consumption at the Group's offices and production sites.

 *The J-credit system is a system in which the government certifies the amount of greenhouse gas emission reductions and absorption as credits.